Alfresco/alfresco-ansible-deployment/docs/README.md

 ![Multi Machine Deployment](./resources/acs-multi-machine.png)

-The diagram below shows how the high availabilty ACS playbook uses the roles to provide an HA deployment across multiple machines.
+At this point it's unclear whether there will be a playbook to deploy a fully highly available system.
+The diagram below shows what this might look like if we were to implement this.

 ![High Availability Deployment](./resources/acs-ha.png)